 (3) The department of health agrees, as provided in section 3702.75 of the Revised Code, to repay, so long as the primary care physician performs the service obligation agreed to under division (B)(1) of this section, all or part of the principal and interest of a government or other educational loan taken by the primary care physician for expenses described in section 3702.75 of the Revised Code;

 (4) The primary care physician agrees to pay the department of health an amount established by rules adopted under section 3702.79 of the Revised Code if the physician fails to complete the service obligation agreed to under division (B)(1) of this section.

-(C) The contract may include any other terms agreed upon by the parties.
+(C) The contract shall include the following terms as agreed upon by the parties:

 Effective Date: 06-26-2003; 2008 HB562 06-24-2008